CurrencyCloud/currencycloud-php/README.md

 ## Installation

-The recommended way to install Currency Cloud SDK is through [Composer](http://getcomposer.org).
+The recommended way to install Currencycloud SDK is through [Composer](http://getcomposer.org).

 If you do not have composer installed check [Composer installation guide](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

-Assuming you have composer installed globally you can require Currency Cloud SDK into you project by executing:
+Assuming you have composer installed globally you can require Currencycloud SDK into you project by executing:

 ```bash
 composer require currency-cloud/client